Oki404/Oki404/README.md

 Hello.
 I'm new at coding.
 You can help me any time! (or i can help you)

+umm.. for special reasons, im at winbruh for a while.

 GNU/Linux is not a OS.
 It's a life style.
 <!---
 Oki404/Oki404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.